Shenyang J-15: Design

 The J-15's chief designer, Sun Cong of the National Committee of the Chinese People's Political Consultative Conference, has said that the J-15 could match the F/A-18 in bomb load, combat radius and mobility.
 However, in a similar statement, he said more work was required on its electronics and combat systems.
 Rear Admiral Yin Zhuo stated that the aircraft's air combat capabilities were better than that of the F/A-18E/F Super Hornet.
 However, he also stated that its ability to attack land and sea targets was slightly inferior to the F/A-18E/F; it is also stated that its electronic equipment meets the standards of those on a fifth-generation fighter.

-J-15 is capable of operating on the aircraft carrier Liaoning and her sister ship Shandong.
+The J-15 may be operating from the aircraft carriers Liaoning and Shandong.
 The carriers have two launch positions.
 The waist position has a runway length of 195 m, and the two forward positions have a runway length of 105 m.
 The take-off weight of the J-15 depends on the launch position and carrier speed.
 For ship speed at 28 knots, J-15's maximum take-off weight is 33 tons (with 9 tons of internal fuel and a 6.5-ton external payload) for the waist position.
 The maximum weight is 28 tons (9-ton internal fuel and 1.5-ton external payload) for the forward position.
 However, when the carrier moves at 20 knots, MTOW at the waist position is reduced to 31 tons.
-With the introduction of aircraft carrier Fujian and J-15B, MTOW will maintain at 33 ton at any launch position and ship speed.